 Behaving with Integrity, demonstrating strong commitment to ethical values, and respecting the rule of law

 The Office of the Police and Crime Commissioner operates in an open and transparent way and the Police and Crime Commissioner sets the tone for the organisation by creating a climate and culture of openness, support, and respect.
-This is reinforced through the new organisational values that have been developed through staff engagement sessions at all levels.
+This is reinforced through the organisational values that have been developed through staff engagement sessions at all levels.

 The Police and Crime Commissioner is committed to the highest ethical standards and has adopted a governance framework to reinforce this philosophy as well as procedures to investigate any issues should the need arise.
 The framework, policies and procedures are set out in the Police and Crime Commissioner’s Scheme of Corporate Governance.
 The Scheme of Corporate Governance demonstrates a comprehensive commitment on the part of the Police and Crime Commissioner to integrity, ethical values and the rule of law.

-The key governance legal powers and responsibilities within the Office of the Police and Crime Commissioner are set out in legislation and statutory guidance, especially the Police Reform and Social Responsibility Act 2011, Policing Protocol Order 2011, Revised Financial Management Code of Practice 2018 and Strategic Policing Requirement), the Scheme of Delegation and Consent, Financial Regulations and Contract Standing Orders.
+The key governance legal powers and responsibilities within the Office of the Police and Crime Commissioner are set out in legislation and statutory guidance, especially the Police Reform and Social Responsibility Act (PRSRA) 2011, Policing Protocol Order 2011, Revised Financial Management Code of Practice 2018 and Strategic Policing Requirement), the Scheme of Delegation and Consent, Financial Regulations and Contract Standing Orders.
 These are referenced in the Scheme of Corporate Governance and are constantly reviewed to ensure they are translated into delivery.
 The Scheme of Delegation is one such example that is under review.

-A new Chief Executive was appointed in October 2021.
-To support them in the role of Monitoring Officer (MO), they have continued with the appointment of a legally qualified Deputy MO, an external appointment whose host employer is Hampshire County Council.
-The Deputy MO provides valuable additional oversight for the Chief Executive and the Police and Crime Commissioner on the Governance Framework.
+A new Chief of Staff was appointed in January 2024 to replace the previous Chief Executive.
+The Chief of Staff will execute the responsibilities of the Chief Executive in the PRSRA.
+A new Head of Legal and Governance position has been introduced at no additional cost to support them in their role as Monitoring Officer.

 Ensuring openness and comprehensive stakeholder engagement.